 There’s a Simple Cure

 If sleep apnea is keeping you from getting the recommended seven to eight hours of nightly sleep each night; it’s time to reach our for help.
-Dr. Roubal offers his patients permanent relief from sleep apnea by providing sleep appliances, which promote clear breathing by adjusting the jaw.
-To learn more, contact his office today.
+We offer patients permanent relief from sleep apnea by providing sleep appliances, which promote clear breathing by adjusting the jaw.
+To learn more, contact our sleep clinic today.